 Math served up one small bite at a time!

-For the next four months, we are serving up small, bite-sized virtual professional learning sessions covering a variety of topics.
+Over the next three months, we are serving up small, bite-sized virtual professional learning sessions covering a variety of topics.
 These complimentary sessions are 45 minutes each and are offered at two different times to accommodate your schedule.
-Look below to see our calendar of topics for the whole series!
+Look below to see our calendar of topics for the series!

-Register for these virtual sessions using the links below (all times are in mountain time).
+Register for these virtual sessions using the links below (all times are Eastern, US and Canada).